themattinthehatt/lightning-pose-2024-nat-methods/README.md

 [![DOI](https://zenodo.org/badge/764385684.svg)](https://zenodo.org/doi/10.5281/zenodo.10819529)

-This repository provides code to rerproduce the figures in the manuscript [Biderman, Whiteway et al, 2024](https://www.biorxiv.org/content/10.1101/2023.04.28.538703v1).
+This repository provides code to reproduce the figures in the manuscript [Biderman, Whiteway et al, 2024](https://www.biorxiv.org/content/10.1101/2023.04.28.538703v1).

 ## Dependencies
 The code has been tested on Ubuntu 18.04 and 22.04, using Python 3.10.